Food labels and nutritional information panels: what and where they are

-Use by is for perishable foods such as meat, fish and dairy.
-This is the date that tells us when a food is ‘off’.
+Use by is for perishable foods like meat, fish and dairy.
+This is the date that tells you when a food is ‘off’.
 It’s illegal for shops to sell food past its ‘Use by’ date.

 Best before tells you the date when the food will still be safe to eat but might not be of the best quality anymore.